mitkox/AzureTerraformWorkshop/challenges/02-azurevm/README.md

 From the Cloud Shell, change directory into a folder specific to this challenge.
 If you created the scaffolding in Challenge 00, then then you can use the command `cd ~/AzureWorkChallenges/challenge02/`.

-Create a `main.tf` file with the following to pin the version of Terraform and the AzureRM Provider:
+Create a `provider.tf` file with the following to pin the version of Terraform and the AzureRM Provider:

 ```hcl
 provider "azurerm" {